electric-sql/electric/docs/api/clients/typescript.md

 In addition, one can execute raw read-only SQL queries using the `electric.db.rawQuery` and `electric.db.liveRawQuery` escape patches.
 It is also possible to execute raw queries that can modify the store using `electric.db.unsafeExec`, but it should be used with caution as the changes are unchecked and may cause the sync service to stop if they are ill-formed.
 Therefore, only use raw queries for features that are not supported by our regular API.

+## Connectivity methods

+The Electric client provides two connectivity methods:
+- `connect(token?: string)`: connects to Electric using the provided token.
+Can be used to reconnect to Electric in case the connection breaks; if the token is not provided the previous one is used.
+- `disconnect()`: disconnects from Electric.
+Can be used to go into offline mode.

 ## Configuration